Gulfport Community Update

 The City of Gulfport Telephone Reassurance program is much more than a morning wake-up call.
 This free service offers Gulfport residents 50 years or older – and their families comfort, security, and peace of mind.
 Volunteers provide daily phone calls to registered members.
 If the member cannot be reached, the volunteer follows specific procedures to confirm there are no major concerns.
 Registration is simple and free.
 If you or someone you know could use this service, call 893-2237 or stop by the Gulfport Senior Center at 5501 27th Avenue.

-Gulfport Extended Mobility Service (GEMS) has resumed limited, essential transportation services offering transportation to grocery stores, medical appointments, etc. for Gulfport residents 55 & older or residents with a disability can take advantage of GEMS door to door service for a yearly membership of $70 plus $2 per ride.
+Gulfport Extended Mobility Service (GEMS) has resumed limited, essential transportation services offering reliable, affordable and convenient on-time transportation to supermarkets, medical appointments, etc. for Gulfport residents 55 & older and residents with a disability.
+This door-to-door transportation has provided independence & freedom to Gulfport residents since 1975.
+The yearly membership is $70 plus $2 per ride.
 For more information, call 893-2242.

 The Gulfport Multipurpose Senior Center has many volunteer opportunities available.
 If you want to make a difference and help your community, join the volunteer program at the Senior Center.
 It’s a great way to meet new friends and to get acquainted with more than 50 programs, classes and workshops.
 Volunteers assist as Lobby Receptionist, Fitness Center Attendants, Reassurance Callers, Class/Activity Instructors, Special Events, Food Pantry, Clerical Support, Flea Market, Promotions, Bingo, Card/Magazine organizing, etc. Call Rachel at 893-1231 for more information.